rjungemann/cacophony/README.md

 * Break out goodies into their own file
 * Timeout for engine calls
 * Move example into their own file
-* `...` function for scheduling something to run on the next beat
 * Integrate wavetable, subtr, and rec
 * Some simplified interface for defining synths and samplers
 * Register shreds shortcut for `(tempfile (ck ...))`